tayadev/nixconfigs/README.md

-# Current State
+# Previous Readme:

-- Got basic structure to work
+Current State

-- ran into problem where i will want to enable sth both systemwide and in HM, like hyprland, but am unsure how to structure that
+    Got basic structure to work

-  - maybe i have a seperate system module and a HM module, and you need to include both in the respective places?
+    ran into problem where i will want to enable sth both systemwide and in HM, like hyprland, but am unsure how to structure that maybe i have a seperate system module and a HM module, and you need to include both in the respective places?

-# What do i need where?
+What do i need where?

-## CLI
+CLI

-- git
+    git
-- gpg
+    gpg
-- neovim
+    neovim
-- direnv
+    direnv
-- pass?
+    pass?

-## Server
+Server

-- CLI
+    CLI
-- web server
+    web server
-- game server
+    game server
-- file server
+    file server
-- SPECIAL: might want multiple users
+    SPECIAL: might want multiple users

-## Laptop
+Laptop

-- extends CLI
+    extends CLI
-- WM (hyprland)
+    WM (hyprland)
-- Application Launcher (wofi)
+    Application Launcher (wofi)
-- Terminal (kitty)
+    Terminal (kitty)
-- password manager
+    password manager
-- browser
+    browser
-- fonts
+    fonts
-- email
+    email
-- calendar
+    calendar

-## Desktop
+Desktop

-- extends Laptop
+    extends Laptop
-- games (steam, prismlauncher)
+    games (steam, prismlauncher)
-- streamdeck
+    streamdeck
-- obs
+    obs

-# Configuration Parts
+Configuration Parts

-## Host
+Host

-- Disk Configuration, Filesystems
+    Disk Configuration, Filesystems
-- Networking, Hostname
+    Networking, Hostname
-- Hardware Configuration
+    Hardware Configuration

-## System
+System

-- Set up stuff like audio, display server, users etc
+    Set up stuff like audio, display server, users etc

-## User
+User

-- User specific configuration
+    User specific configuration

-## Programs
+Programs

-- Program configurations
+    Program configurations
-    - to be imported (and modified) by a user
+        to be imported (and modified) by a user